 While your DNA can have an effect on your biological age (i.e. how old you are compared to your actual age), it has been found the diet and lifestyle plays the biggest role in how old you look and how long you live.

 How you age is dependent on many controllable factors.
 High risk behavior often leads to premature aging.
 Even modern medicine may cause more problems than it solves, known as iatrogenic.
-This would be a drug curing x, but causes y & z side effects that may be even worse than the disease.
+This would be a drug that "cures" one symptom, but causes side effects that may be even worse than the disease.

 Blue zones, areas of the world that have long lives share a common overall theme.
-We recommend looking at this work for further study, but one thing that did come out of it - most of the people studied drink tea.
+We recommend visiting the site, which lists many anti aging foods.
+But in their research, most of the people studied drink tea.

 Tea as an-antioxidant source